This post may include affiliate links; see our disclosure policy.

 These quick tofu crumbles are an easy way to a meatless dinner!
 Use this vegan meat substitute in tacos, salads, pasta, and more.

 Need a meatless dinner…fast?
-Here’s one of our favorite shortcuts: these quick and easy tofu crumbles!
-They’re savory, meaty and the perfect plant-based substitute you can use in endless ways.
+Here’s one of my favorite shortcuts — these quick and easy tofu crumbles!
+They’re savory, meaty, and the perfect plant-based substitute you can use in endless ways.

-If you’re not a tofu fan…you will be after you take one bite!
+If you’re not a tofu fan…you will be after you try this recipe!
 (Promise.)
-Use these as a taco filling like in Tofu Tacos, or try them on salads, pasta, bowl meals…even as a savory breakfast!
+Use these as a taco filling like in Tofu Tacos, or try them on salads, pasta, bowl meals, or even savory breakfast!
 There’s nothing these crumbles can’t do.

 What to expect as a vegan meat substitute

-The skillet gets the crumbles lightly crisp on the outside, but it’s not chewy like meat would be.
-However, these are very delicious once you’ve got the correct expectation!
-Got it?
-OK.
+The skillet crisps the crumbles lightly on the outside, but they’re not chewy like meat would be.
+However, these are delicious when you go in with the right expectations!

 - Apple cider vinegar